Irish Setter Dog Breed

 Overall, they are large and athletic but in a very light, refined way (maybe elegant truly is the best word).
 Ideally, they will reach 25-27 inches at the shoulder and weigh 50-60 pounds.
 Breaking down the body, Irish Setters have dark hazel to dark brown eyes that have a keen, intelligent yet affectionate look to them.
 They have low set, long and thin ears that reach almost to the end of their thin face when measured.
 Other notable features include a long body, deep chest and small feet.

-Irish Setter Coloring
+Irish Setter Colors

 Irish Setter Variations